A 2Cat-inspired model structure for double categories: Double categorical preliminaries

 \begin{lemma} Let $\B$ be a $2$-category and $\AA$ be a double category.
 Then there are isomorphisms of $2$-categories

 natural in $\B$ and $\AA$. \end{lemma}

 \begin{proof} We first consider the isomorphism $\bfH[\bbH\B,\AA]_\ps\cong \Psd[\B,\bfH\AA]$.
 On objects, this follows from the adjunction $\bbH\dashv \bfH$ given in \cref{prop:adjHH}.
-On morphisms, as there are no non trivial vertical morphisms in $\bbH\B$, horizontal pseudo natural transformations out of $\bbH\B$ are canonically the same as pseudo natural transformations out of $\B$.
+On morphisms, as there are no non-trivial vertical morphisms in $\bbH\B$, horizontal pseudo natural transformations out of $\bbH\B$ are canonically the same as pseudo natural transformations out of $\B$.
 The argument for $2$-morphisms is similar.

-For the second isomorphism, first note that $[\vtwo,\AA]_\ps=[\vtwo,\AA]$, since there are no non trivial horizontal morphisms in $\vtwo$, and therefore horizontal pseudo natural transformations out of $\vtwo$ correspond to (strict) horizontal natural transformations out of $\vtwo$.
+For the second isomorphism, first note that $[\vtwo,\AA]_\ps=[\vtwo,\AA]$, since there are no non-trivial horizontal morphisms in $\vtwo$, and therefore horizontal pseudo natural transformations out of $\vtwo$ correspond to horizontal (strict) natural transformations out of $\vtwo$.
 Therefore, we have that